maros/Zway-WeatherAlert/README.md

 ## altitude

-Location alzitude above sea level in meters (optional)
+Location altitude above sea level in meters (optional)

 ## type

-List of alert types
+List of multiple alert types.
+The following alert types are available

+* Storm
+* Snow
+* Rain
+* Frost
+* Forest Fire
+* Thunderstorm
+* Glaze
+* Heat
+* Freezing Rain
+* Soil Frost

 # Events

-TODO
+No events are emitted.

 # Virtual Devices

-This module creates a virtual binary sensor that displays the current alert situation.
+This module creates a virtual binary sensor that displays the current alert level for the selected alert types.
+The following metrics are written

+* level: Alert severity ranging from 0 to 5
+* type: Alert type.
+If multiple alerts are in place only the type of the alert with the highest level is displayed
+* text: Alert text description

 # Installation